BinaryIgor/blog/posts/htmx-simpler-web-based-app-or-system.md

 2. User lands on *app-domain.com/authors/Jordan Peterson* without full page reload, just by updating relevant part of the DOM (Document Object Model) with the response from server, which is done entirely by HTMX
 3. User clicks the back button and is on the *app-domain.com* again, again without going through a full page reload.
 It just happens by the virtue of swapping HTML fragments from the server with the relevant DOM fragment

 Concluding all of that, routing can be done in a simple way without using a dedicated library.
-To handle errors on forms and from http/websockets requests we can use **quite elegant <a href="https://htmx.org/events" target="_blank">HTMX events API</a>**.
-Let's see how we can handle form validation completely on the server side (in one place), but with as good user experience as we expect from full-fledged SPA. <a href="https://github.com/BinaryIgor/code-examples/blob/master/htmx-single-index-html-page/index.js" target="_blank">Here is the full code</a>:
+To handle errors on forms and from http/websockets requests we can use **quite elegant <a href="https://htmx.org/events" >HTMX events API</a>**.
+Let's see how we can handle form validation completely on the server side (in one place), but with as good user experience as we expect from full-fledged SPA. <a href="https://github.com/BinaryIgor/code-examples/blob/master/htmx-single-index-html-page/index.js" >Here is the full code</a>:
 ```
 <body>
   <h1>HTMX - single index.html page</h1>